-What Is The Best Impact Driver?
+What Are The UK's Best Impact Drivers?

-More Detailed Impact Driver Reviews
+Read Our Impact Driver Reviews

-At the top of our Impact Driver reviews is the Makita DTD153Z Brushless Impact Driver.
-Why?
-First off this impact driver is brushless.
+The Makita DTD153Z Brushless Impact Driver is an impressive piece of kit.
+It’s not only cordless but brushless.
 Brushless motors use modified components that eliminate friction and reduce heat, so not only do they last longer but they work more efficiently delivering more power and make your jobs run smoother and quieter.

-Secondly it has a soft start and electric brake.
+This impact driver also has a soft start and electric brake.
 This means that the initial power surge the tool experiences when starting up is controlled and makes the starting process more comfortable.
 The electric brake kicks in as soon you release the trigger and stops the chuck turning in around 2 seconds rather than waiting for the revs to decrease naturally.

 It has a strong protective cast gear housing, a standard keyless ¼” hex drive, variable speed control and an electric brake to almost instantly slow the chuck’s rotation when you release the trigger.
 It also has LED lights to illuminate your work area.

 The Ryobi 1801M impact driver belongs to Ryobi’s One+ range of cordless power tools, meaning that although the tool comes “bare” (without battery or charger) once you do purchase the Lithium-Ion battery it can be swapped between more than 70 other Ryobi products.
-The 1801M comes with Ryobi’s 2 year guarantee.

-For increased durability a metal casing encloses the gears, and the ¼” keyless chuck makes changing the bit effortless.
+For increased durability, a metal casing encloses the gears, and the ¼” keyless chuck makes changing the bit effortless.
 The driver is lightweight (1.63 kg with battery) and easy to handle and operate with its anti-slip grip.

-Impact Driver Buying Guide
+Impact Driver FAQs

-The Impact Driver is a very popular and versatile tool, not dissimilar to the general purpose Drill Driver.
-However the Impact Driver can generate nearly 3 times as much torque!
+The impact driver is a very popular and versatile tool, not dissimilar to the general purpose drill driver.
+However, the impact driver can generate nearly 3 times as much torque!

-What Does An Impact Driver Look Like?
+What Is An Impact Driver?

 Instead they have a ¼” quick release locking collet into which you simply slot a hexagonal shank bit after pushing down on the collet ring.